-If you live in Gosport and interested in starting a Neighbourhood Watch Scheme, check that there isn’t already one in place then chat to a few neighbours to see if they are interested in joining a scheme.
+If you live in Gosport and are interested in starting a Neighbourhood Watch Scheme, check that there isn’t already one in place then chat to a few neighbours to see if they are interested in joining a scheme.
 The scheme can be just a small group of homes or the whole street.

 Neighbourhood Watch is owned by the neighbours and supported by the Police but to be a registered scheme, the Police require the majority of neighbours to be supportive.

-Each Neighbourhood Watch Scheme consists of a group of residents who watch out for each other at least two residents are required to run the scheme.
+Each Neighbourhood Watch Scheme consists of a group of residents who watch out for each other and at least two residents are required to run the scheme.

+If you believe there is sufficient interest, then please contact Carole (07946 _678264).
 Carole will talk you through the process and arrange a convenient time when she can assist you in door knocking your neighbours and getting them signed up to neighbourhood watch.

 The Role of a Scheme Coordinator:

-Keep up to date records of all scheme members’ address and contact details and most importantly email addresses.
+- Keep up to date records of all scheme members’ address and contact details and most importantly email addresses

-Have a system that enables you to quickly distribute information to your scheme – this may be warnings about recent crimes/incidents or newsletters.
+- Have a system that enables you to quickly distribute information to your scheme – this may be warnings about recent crimes/incidents or newsletters

-Encourage members to quickly inform the Police of suspicious and criminal activity.
-They should then tell you, so you can pass details to your scheme.
+- Encourage members to quickly inform the Police of suspicious and criminal activity.
+They should then tell you, so you can pass details to your scheme

-Welcome new residents, explain the scheme and invite them to join.
+- Welcome new residents, explain the scheme and invite them to join

-Ensure street signs are visible and clean and replace if necessary.
-(Cost of signs for a new scheme is £12.50 each we recommend one at each entrance to the scheme.
+- Ensure street signs are visible and clean and replace if necessary.
+(Cost of signs for a new scheme is £12.50 each we recommend one at each entrance to the scheme).

-Ensure GNWA has your current contact details (phone & e-mail).
+- Ensure GNWA has your current contact details (phone & e-mail)

-Support GNWA by attending the AGM in September along with your deputy and members.
+- Support GNWA by attending the AGM in September along with your deputy and members

-If you are interested in starting a scheme in your area please contact Carole on (023) 92583637.
+- If you are interested in starting a scheme in your area please contact Carole on 07946678264.

 Here are some good practice ideas for Schemes and Coordinators:

-Regular or occasional newsletters to keep neighbours informed about local issues and remind them of their NHW responsibilities.
+- Regular or occasional newsletters to keep neighbours informed about local issues and remind them of their NHW responsibilities

-Social events or activities which help to strengthen your community and develop community spirit such as local litter picks, a barbeque or skittles evenings to encourage team work.
-Over to you for your own ideas.
+- Social events or activities which help to strengthen your community and develop community spirit such as local litter picks, a barbeque or skittles evenings to encourage team work.
+Over to you for your own ideas

-Knowing who your most vulnerable residents are and being able to sign post them to other support if necessary.
+- Knowing who your most vulnerable residents are and being able to sign post them to other support if necessary

-Engaging the youth and children in your community as they are our most precious resource and the future of our communities.
+- Engaging the youth and children in your community as they are our most precious resource and the future of our communities